marios-code-path/scala-finagle/lean/README.md

 categories = ["scala","twitter","finagle"]
 tags = ["functional","scala","services","demo"]
 +++
-# Standing up HTTP/RPC services with Twitter/Finagle API
+# Standing up HTTP/RPC services with Finagle API

 ## Why Finagle

 [Finagle](https://twitter.github.io/finagle/) is a Service building framework that lets developers write non-blocking services with ease.
-I put together this introduction to start of line of developing software with multiple services frameworks that also include Spring, and DropWizard.
-We will go through the steps to deploy a Finagle Service that takes advantage of the Twitter services eco-system in TwitterServer, Guice and of coure Scala.
+In this example, we will go through the steps to deploy a basic Finagle Service that takes advantage of the Twitter services eco-system in TwitterServer, Guice and of coure Scala.

 ### JVM Functions in Scala